awsdocs/aws-lambda-developer-guide/doc_source/monitoring-insights.md

 ## Pricing<a name="monitoring-insights-pricing"></a>

 For each Lambda function enabled for Lambda Insights, you only pay for what you use for metrics and logs\.
-For a pricing example, see [Amazon CloudWatch pricing](http://aws.amazon.com/cloudwatch/pricing/)\.
+For a pricing example, see�[Amazon CloudWatch pricing](http://aws.amazon.com/cloudwatch/pricing/)\.

 ## Supported runtimes<a name="monitoring-insights-runtimes"></a>